ethinallen/Trip-Planner/README.md

 ### ON HOLD; $500 IN API REQUESTS; NEED TO RESTRUCTURE
+## NOT ON HOLD ANYMORE: GOOGLE IS A FORGIVING [EXTRAORDINARILY WEALTHY] COMPANY

 # trip-planner
 A program to help you plan a road trip.